Lexie Hearing Aids Review: Our Hands-On Test

 Lexie Pros and Cons

-- Affordable pricing: With devices starting at $499 for the Lumen model, Lexie hearing aids cost substantially less than traditional prescription hearing aids, which can cost as much as $4,000 to $5,000 per pair.
+- Affordable pricing: With devices starting at $299 for the Lumen and H1 models, Lexie hearing aids cost substantially less than traditional prescription hearing aids, which can cost as much as $4,000 to $5,000 per pair.1

-- Convenient app control: The Lexie app allowed us to adjust volume and program settings and even fine-tune frequency response without removing the hearing aids.
+- Convenient app control: The Lexie app allowed us to adjust volume and program settings and even fine-tune frequency response on select models without removing the hearing aids.

 - Flexible purchasing options: We appreciated being able to choose between a one-time payment or monthly subscription.

-- Limited Bluetooth capability: Only the B2 Plus model supports streaming phone calls, and none of the models can stream music directly from a smartphone like Jabra Enhance hearing aids can.
+- Limited Bluetooth capability: Only the H1 model can stream music and calls directly from a smartphone.
+If this feature is important to you, we recommend checking out Jabra Enhance hearing aids.

 - Visible design: Although comfortable, the behind-the-ear design is more noticeable than invisible models such as Eargo hearing aids.